Maha Minister Nawab Malik arrested by ED for alleged money laundering; NCP and allies defend him | Politics

 ''After the court hearing, Malik was brought to the ED office in Ballard Estate around 9 PM.
 The minister will have to spend this night at the ED office,'' an official said.

-The ED contended that Malik was allegedly involved in terror funding and had connections with underworld don and global terrorist Dawood Ibrahim, a charge brushed aside by the ruling National Congress Party chief Sharad Pawar who said invoking Dawood was a convenient way to defame rivals.
+The ED alleged that Malik had connections with underworld don and global terrorist Dawood Ibrahim, a charge brushed aside by the ruling National Congress Party chief Sharad Pawar who said invoking Dawood was a convenient way to defame rivals.

 The former union minister cited that 25 years ago his name was also associated with the underworld don when he was the chief minister and history is repeating itself.